atemmel/cpp-how-to/excersises-1/README.md

 Suggested reading: [`Arithmetic operators`](../03-arithmetic-operators), [`Logical operators and Branches`](../04-logical-operators-and-branches), [`Functions`](06-functions)

-Building upon the previous task, the program should work exactly as the previous program from the users point of view, but the code, but the internal logic should be modified slightly.
+Building upon the previous task, the program should work exactly as the previous program from the users point of view, but the code should be modified slightly.
 You are now meant to write a function that should determine if an `int` is even.
 The function should look like this:

 ```cpp
 bool isEven(int value)